Bira/octopus-carnival/_posts/2026-08-03-dfrpg-adventurers-druid.md

 "elementalist" and "green druid" sets.
 Druids rarely spend their quirk points on extra gear, and instead go for more spells or abilities.

+## The "This Ain't D&D" section

+DFRPG druids, as written in the core book, cannot cast healing spells and cannot shapeshift into big animal bruisers like tigers and bears.
+The spells and advantages that would let them do this in GURPS are pretty finicky and high-maintenance for the GM and players, and so were omitted.

+You can approach these abilities from a different angle, though.
+Your spell list includes Beast Possesion, Beast Summoning, and even Create Animal, so you can call or conjure up a bear and then possess it.
+Someone will need to look after your original body, though.
+You're more Granny Weatherwax than Sun Wukong.

+And while the cleric has all the healing spells, your Esoteric Healing works anywhere, and you have a much easier (and cheaper) time making healing potions.

 ## Next up

 Holy Warriors!